 Obviously, in the ocean, you have an expansive space to dive, with usually the ability to surface wherever you need to.
 In a cenote dive, you are in an overhead environment, so you cannot simply pop to the surface once low on air, or if you feel like ending the dive.

 In a cenote you follow a pre-laid line that shows you the route, you will always be led by a specially qualified cenote guide.

-Unlike the ocean, Cenotes are fresh water – so no salty taste – or salt to corrode your equipment!
+Unlike the ocean, Cenotes are fresh water – so they have no salty taste – or salt to corrode your equipment!
 But a cenote doesn’t have the same life as the ocean, you may see some tiny fish, but not many.

 In Cenotes you don’t need to worry as much about any drift or current.
 A few Cenotes might have a slight current you can feel at some points, but most are pretty still.

 The visibility in Dos Ojos Cenote is incredible!
-Here you can see for metres and dozens of meters ahead of you.
+Here you can see for meters and dozens of meters ahead of you.
 The thing that will impair your vision first will be the lack of light rather than the percolation underwater.